Personnel Policy

 See Town Grievance Policy Appendix H

-It is the policy of the Boulder Junction Public Library board to provide an equal employment opportunity for all qualified and qualifiable persons.
-Equal employment opportunity shall be according to the provisions of State and Federal laws and regulations.
+It is the policy of the Boulder Junction Public Library Board of Trustees to provide an equal employment opportunity for all qualified and qualifiable persons.
+Equal employment opportunity shall be according to the provisions of State and Federal laws and regulations as well as the Town of Boulder Junction Employee Handbook.

 Failure to comply with the above requirements shall be grounds for appropriate personnel action against such employee up to and including termination or such employee may be required to satisfactorily participate in a drug abuse assistance or rehabilitation program.